-Once you have completed your studies at your current school and have graduated high school or finished your college exams, please arrange to have your final official transcript(s) sent to the Registrar’s Office.
+Once you have completed your studies at your current school and have graduated high school or finished your college exams, please arrange to have your final official transcript(s) sent to the Office of Admissions.
 If applicable, official results of your AP/IB/etc. exams should also be reported to Beloit College, so they can be evaluated for credit.
 Before New Student Days, your Beloit College transcript will be updated to reflect any credit received.
 You can view your transcript on the Portal.

 This summer, you might hear from friends attending other schools that they’ve already registered for their first-semester courses.
 You won’t have, but don’t fret: We’ve got you covered.

-Incoming students complete the registration process during New Student Days (August 20-26).
-By that time, you will have been on campus awhile, talked to professors, and have started to see, in person, what the college has to offer.
-We think it helps you make a more informed decision; you’ll choose classes during a one-on-one session with your First-Year Initiatives advisor.
-Click here to view the academic calendar online.
+Incoming students will choose their courses and complete the registration process during New Student Days (August 19-23).
+During that time, you will have opportunities to talk with peer mentors and professors, and have started to see, in person, what the college has to offer.
+We think your experiences during New Student Days will help you make a more informed decision about what courses you want to take and what your schedule should be.
+You’ll choose classes during a one-on-one meeting with your academic advisor (more details below).

-Help your advisor get to know you.
-Log in to the Portal, go to the “New Students” tab and complete the Questionnaire for Advisor (allow 30-45 minutes).
+Help your academic advisor get to know you!
+Log in to the Portal, go to the “New Students” tab, and complete the questionnaire for your advisor by July 15.

 Turtle Creek-Barnes & Noble is the official bookstore for Beloit College and is located at 444 East Grand Avenue in downtown Beloit.
 The bookstore provides all textbooks and various required course materials, along with many other services.
 Textbook options include: new, used, rental, digital, and digital rental.
 Purchase of used or rental textbooks saves students 20 percent to 80 percent off the new purchase price.
 Textbooks can be purchased in store, or on the bookstore website at www.beloit.bncollege.com.
 Students may opt to pick up their order, or shipping options are available.